ganan3917/mapdata/README.md

 - Cameras
 - Added Chinese DBC to solve the skill issues of the bot.
 - Extraction instructions:
-    1、For split-volume files (e.g., dataxxx.zip.part00...dataxxx.zip.part01), place them in the same folder, then use WinRAR or 7-Zip to extract the files.
+   - For split-volume files (e.g., dataxxx.zip.part00...dataxxx.zip.part01), place them in the same folder, then use WinRAR or 7-Zip to extract the files.